-ADOPTED POLICY REMARKS

-BUDGET MANAGEMENT (continued)

-CHANGES TO STAFF Changes to staff are monitored and budgetarily controlled by the County Budget Office.
-Such changes include wage adjustments and increases, changes in position titles, transfer of staff between organizations and the recording of new employees, promotions, and terminations. (a) The Budget Office maintains a record of employees with their budgeted and actual salaries.
-All Personnel Actions are routed through the Budget Office in order to maintain this record. (b) Personnel Actions requiring a change in the budget shall be dependent on adoption of related BARs or Board of County Commissioner Resolutions.
+ADOPTED POLICY REMARKS BUDGET MANAGEMENT (continued) submission of a Fiscal Year budget to the State Department of Finance and Administration is July 31, which precludes creation of Budget Resolutions in the month of July of that fiscal year.
+CHANGES NOT AFFECTING ANY FUND TOTAL BUDGET Changes to the budget which do not affect a total fund budget shall be administratively handled as Budget Adjustment Requests (BARs).
+Such changes include line item transfers within a cost center or transfers between cost centers in the same fund. (a) Budget Adjustment Requests (BARs) are submitted to the Finance Division for analysis, review and approval.
+Approval by the Finance Director and County Manager must be given and changes certified by the Budget Administrator to complete the BAR process. (b) County organizations may work with the County budget staff to create BARs or Resolutions for changes to the budget.
+Current practice CHANGES TO STAFF Changes to staff are monitored and budgetarily controlled by the County Budget Office.
+Such changes include wage adjustments and increases, changes in position titles, transfer of staff between organizations and the recording of new employees, promotions and terminations. (a) The Budget Office maintains a record of employees with their budgeted and actual salaries.
+All Personnel Actions are routed through the Budget Office in order to maintain this record. (c) Personnel Actions requiring a change in the budget shall be dependent on adoption of related BARs or Board of County Commissioner Resolutions.
+Current practice Current practice

-BUDGET DUTIES AND RESPONSIBILITIES Board of County Commissioners Reviews and adopts the annual budget at a public hearing.
+BUI OGET DUTIES AND RESPONSIBILITIES Board of County Commissioners Reviews and adopts the annual budget at a public hearing.
 Adopts budget resolutions throughout the fiscal year for adjustments that must be approved by DFA.
-Responsible for establishing County policies for the development, monitoring, and control of the budget as prescribed by statute and DFA Regulations.
+Responsible for establishing County policies for the development, monitoring and control of the budget as prescribed by statute and DFA Regulations.
 County Manager Reviews and adjusts department requests to present a recommended annual budget to the BCC.
 Ensures implementation of the annual budget as adopted by the governing body.
 Reviews and approves all interdepartmental budget adjustment requests.
 Makes recommendations to the BCC on adjustments requiring approval by resolution.
 Also responsible for reviewing revenue and expenditure reports from Finance to ensure that budgetary controls are being followed.
 Department Heads and Elected Officials Manage all organizational unit budgets within their department.
 Appropriations within a Department's annual budget must be expended in accordance with State Statutes, DFA regulations and County policy and authorization.
 All annual budget requests and any adjustments during the fiscal year must be approved by the department head or elected official before submittal to Finance and the County Manager.
-Finance Director Under the direction of the County Manager, is responsible for overseeing the budget preparation and adjustment process, the County's accounting system, maintenance of the Chart of Accounts, disbursements of all funds, fixed assets, recording and collection of accounts receivable, reconciliation of cash to County Treasurer receipts, and for meeting financial reporting requirements.
-Budget Administrator Under the direction of the Finance Director, is responsible for developing budget forms and instructions for the preparation of the annual budget, preparing the budget calendar, scheduling budget hearings, preparing revenue and projections and supplemental schedules, and preparing the public Fiscal Year budget (this) document.
+Finance Director Under the direction of the County Manager the Finance Director is responsible for overseeing the budget preparation and adjustment process, the County's accounting system, maintenance of the Chart of Accounts, disbursements of all funds, fixed assets, recording and collection of accounts receivable, reconciliation of cash to County Treasurer receipts and for meeting financial reporting requirements.
+Budget Administrator Under the direction of the Finance Director, is responsible for developing budget forms and instructions for the preparation of the annual budget, preparing the budget calendar, scheduling budget hearings, preparing revenue projections and supplemental schedules, and preparing the public Fiscal Year budget (this) document.
 Responsible for preparing budget adjustments and resolutions and to make recommendations to the Finance Director in regard to budget changes.
 Assists and trains department in budget matters.
-Also maintains budget procedures and controls, and records of budget amendments and budgeted county personnel.
+Also maintains budget procedures and controls and records of budget amendments and budgeted county personnel.